Ann Li

 "Whipping up your new playlist", "Cooking up some fire beats", "Mixing up your music tastes"

-Challenges
+Reflections and Challenges

+Managing variable entry points.
 Our app needed to consider the experience of both users as they interface through different entry points.
 User feedback revealed a preference for personalized experiences that provide additional context.

+Accessing playlists and insights.
 We wanted users to be able to access and manage their Discover Together playlists from one centralized location.
 Users also expressed interest in having access to their entire Discover Together history, so that they could see "everyone (they were) close with and what (they) would've listened to then versus now."
 Working with developers, we were able to create a localized database for each user.
 We also added a simple feature that lets users add or remove playlists in their Spotify library, straight from Discover Together.

+Exposition and tutorials.
 User feedback varied between two groups: those who clicked unquestioningly through each call-to-action link, and those who were confused and hesitant about the purpose of each step.
 We conducted a series of A/B testing and interviews to settle on user copy that was simple but sufficiently explanatory.
 The result strikes a balance between providing context and support, and minimizing barriers to playlist creation and access.

 Click to navigate to the top

-© 2023 Ann Li
+© 2024 Ann Li

 LinkedIn link